ChainAgnostic/CAIPs/CAIPs/caip-25.md

 ### Definition

-The session is proposed by a caller and the response by the respondent is used as the baseline for an ongoing session that both parties will persist.
+The session is proposed by a caller and the response by the respondent is used as the baseline for an ongoing session between the two parties.
-- When a wallet responds with a success response containing a `sessionId` (an entropic [identifier][CAIP-171]), the properties and authorization scopes that make up the session are expected to be persisted and tracked over the life of the session by both parties in a discrete data store.
+- When a wallet responds with a success response containing a `sessionId` (an entropic [identifier][CAIP-171]), the properties and authorization scopes that make up the session should be persisted and tracked over the life of the session by both parties in a discrete data store.
 - When the wallet does not provide a `sessionId` in its initial response, the wallet MUST persist and track the properties and authorization scopes that make up the session.
+The caller is not expected to persist session data.
 In this case, the wallet MUST implement a method [`wallet_getSession`][CAIP-307] to enable the caller to query for the current status of the session at any time.

 After a session is established between wallet and caller, subsequent `wallet_createSession` calls are used to update the properties and authorization scopes of the session.
-- When a `sessionId` is returned in the initial `wallet_createSession` response, subsequent `wallet_createSession` calls MUST either contain the previously used `sessionId` (on the root of the request) in which case that session is modified, or the caller must generate a new `sessionId` and pass it with the request, in which case a new session is created and the previous session dangles in parallel (until its expiration if applicable) though maintaining concurrent sessions is discouraged (see Security Considerations).
+- When a `sessionId` is returned in the initial `wallet_createSession` response, subsequent `wallet_createSession` calls MUST either contain the previously used `sessionId` - on the root of the request - in which case that session will be modified, or the caller must generate a new `sessionId` and pass it with the request, in which case a new session is created and the previous session dangles in parallel (until its expiration, if applicable), though maintaining concurrent sessions is discouraged (see Security Considerations).
 - When the wallet does not provide a `sessionId` in its initial response, subsequent `wallet_createSession` calls overwrite the previous singular session between caller and wallet.

 When a user wishes to update the authorizations of an active session from within the wallet, the wallet should notify the caller of the changes with a [`wallet_sessionChanged`][CAIP-308] notification.

 If a connection is initially established without a `sessionId` and the wallet later implements `sessionId` support, the wallet can revoke the single session and notify the caller via `wallet_sessionChanged`.
-When the caller seeks to resestablish the session via `wallet_createSession`, the wallet should return a `sessionId` in the response.
+When the caller seeks to re-establish the session via `wallet_createSession`, the wallet should return a `sessionId` in the response.

 When a caller wishes revoke an active session, it can do so by calling [`wallet_revokeSession`][CAIP-285].
-- When a `sessionId` is returned in the initial `wallet_createSession` response, the caller MUST call `wallet_revokeSession` with the supplied `sessionId` to revoke that session, and may do so with any number of unexpired sessions.
+- When a `sessionId` is returned in the initial `wallet_createSession` response, the caller MUST call `wallet_revokeSession` with the supplied `sessionId` to revoke that session.
 - When the wallet does not provide a `sessionId` in its initial response, a call to `wallet_revokeSession` revokes the single active session between caller and wallet.

 Initial and ongoing authorization requests are grouped into two top-level arrays of [scopeObjects][CAIP-217], named `requiredScopes` and `optionalScopes`